Own-Data-Privateer/hoardy-web/tool/README.md

 To merge multiple input directories into one you can simply `hoardy-web organize` them `--to` a new directory.
 `hoardy-web` will automatically deduplicate all the files in the generated result.

-That is to say, for `hoardy-web organize` (see the documentation below for more info):
+That is to say, for `hoardy-web organize`

 - `--move` is de-duplicating when possible,
 - while `--copy`, `--hardlink`, and `--symlink` are non-duplicating when possible.